Do I need to complete a tax return?

 This means you have an additional three months for online filing compared with paper.

 HMRC take the date of the first return received by them and this also triggers any late filing penalty.
-So if, for example, you file a paper return for 2017/18 after 31 October 2018, you cannot avoid a late filing penalty by filing the return online before 31 January 2019.
+For example, if you file a paper return for 2018/19 after 31 October 2019, you cannot avoid a late filing penalty by filing the return online before 31 January 2020.

 - If you want HMRC to calculate your tax –